 - Adhesive bridge, where existing adjacent teeth are fixed to the bridge using what is called a wing

-Two appointments are generally required for bridge procedures, and will require a preparation stage and a fitting stage, similar to porcelain veneers.
+Two appointments are generally required for bridge procedures, one for preparation of the area and one for fitting the bridge.
 Your dentist will shape and move the surrounding teeth to ensure that the bridge fits perfectly.
-They will then make sure that your new bridge does not affect your natural bite.
+After installation, the bridge will be perfectly adjusted to fit your bite and result in comfort and ease.